ChenK7166/CSCI-596-Final-Project/README.md

 ## 2. Prediction

 Use Carbon Nanotubes Dataset from Kaggle.
-This dataset contains 10721 initial and calculated atomic coordinates of carbon nanotubes (CNTs)
+This dataset contains 10721 initial and calculated atomic coordinates of the carbon nanotubes (CNTs)

 **Data Analysis:**
 Sample: